JonmarCorpuz/SecondBrain/GCP - Cloud Storage.md

 * Used to upload an object of unknown size

-# Parallel Composite Upload
+## Parallel Composite Upload

-* Used to upload a large object
-* The object is divided up to 32 chunks and uploaded in parallel
+* Used to upload a large object by dividing it up into 32 chunks and uploading it in parallel
 * Significantly fast if the network and disk speeds are not limiting factors

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)